mau-jac/1B4-F20/wk7/area_under_curve.md

 <br>

-We we tried to approximate the area of a small section of the diagram we would have the following:
+If we tried to approximate the area of a small section of the diagram we would have the following:

 <br>